Purchasing a Duplicate Tag

 A kennel license includes 5 dog tags at a cost of $70.00 per year as long as the license is renewed by January 31 annually.
 After January 31 there is a $70.00 penalty for all renewals.
 Up to 5 additional tags may be purchased for $1.00 each.

-The kennel license application form is available at left.
+The kennel license application form is available here.

 Dangerous Dog Registration